EliGurarie/EFB370/README.md

 ### Course Materials

-Lectures, labs, problem sets and links to simulation tools (shiny apps) for Dr. Gurarie's portion of the course are collected here.
-Follow the links below.
+Lectures, labs, problem sets and links to simulation tools (shiny apps) for Dr. Gurarie's portion of the course (roughly weeks 5-11) are collected here.

 ### Lectures